-Satisfied - (7) In all new projects, all critical mechanical and electrical systems shall be located above base flood elevation.
+(7) In all new projects, all critical mechanical and electrical systems shall be located above base flood elevation.
 Due to flooding concerns, all redevelopment projects shall, whenever practicable, and economically reasonable, move all critical mechanical and electrical systems to a location above base flood elevation.

-Satisfied - (8) Existing buildings shall be, where reasonably feasible and economically appropriate, elevated up to base flood elevation, plus City of Miami Beach Freeboard.
+(8) Existing buildings shall be, where reasonably feasible and economically appropriate, elevated up to base flood elevation, plus City of Miami Beach Freeboard.

-The existing one-story single family home has a first finish floor of 7.55'.
-It would not be reasonably feasible or economically appropriate to require the elevation of the existing home given the current scope of work.
+The existing multi-family building proposed to be retained and restored has a first finished floor of 5.12' NGVD.
+It would not be reasonably feasible or economically appropriate to require the elevation of this building given the current scope of work.